-Buying a ticket to the 2014 World’s Largest Salmon Barbecue will help the Skunk Train and the Salmon Restoration Association get started on working together to help restore salmon on streams that flow into the Noyo River.
+Buying a ticket to the 2014 World’s Largest Salmon Barbecue helped the Skunk Train and the Salmon Restoration Association get started on working together to help restore salmon on streams that flow into the Noyo River.
 With the Skunk Train already partnering with Save the Redwoods, this is a second recent big environmental effort.
 The plan is to restore the salmon that the Skunk’s tracks have interfered with over the decades.

 The Salmon Restoration Association plans to partner with Trout Unlimited, the Skunk Train and others to help reduce sediment and improve stream crossings along the Noyo River.
 The SRA uses funds from its annual barbecue to help with salmon restoration and educational efforts.
 The proposal currently being considered seeks to reduce sedimentation into the Noyo River and its tributaries at nine high priority sediment source sites along the Skunk Train railway.
 Trout Unlimited hopes to partner with Pacific Watershed Associates to implement site specific prescriptions.
 Of the nine proposed sites, three have adequate culverts but will be treated for unstable soils that are likely to end up in the river during a flood.
 The other six sites contain failing and/or undersized culverts, which would be replaced, said Lisa Bolton of Trout Unlimited.

 “Treatment of these high priority sediment source sites will address high priority coho recovery tasks in both state and federal recovery plans and will prevent a substantial amount of episodic and catastrophic sediment from entering the Noyo River and its tributaries,” Bolton told the SRA.